steam-team-intel/katacoda-python/(english)pythontraining/step1.md

-Buenos días,
+Good morning,

-## ¡Bienvenidos al taller de Python de Iniciativas STEAM de Intel Costa Rica!
+## Welcome to the STEAM Initiatives Python Webinar from Intel, Costa Rica!

 The first thing we will do is configure the environment and run Python.